tuandung222/convert-asr-encdec-to-ctc/PROJECT_STRUCTURE.md

 ### 4. Entry Points and Utilities

-- **`run.py`**: A unified entry point that provides:
-  - Command-line interface for all functionality
+- **`app.py`**: A Gradio interface for simple demonstration with:
-  - Integration of different components
-  - Configuration handling
+  - Audio recording and file upload
+  - Simple transcription display
+  - Example audio files

 - **`test_model.py`**: A test script for model validation with:
   - Model loading
   - Inference testing
   - Performance metrics collection

+- **`scripts/app.py`**: Utility script for running the application components

 ### 5. Training and Evaluation (`notebooks/`)